rkdwjdgns/20260331_test/README.md

 <br>
 <div>If it doesen't work follow below</div>
 <ol>
-  <li>1.
-Make a file in your background folder name it SmintonS_App</li>
+  <li>Make a file in your background folder name it SmintonS_App</li>
-  <li>2.
-Open the folder, copy the address, and paste it into the program’s address field</li>
+  <li>Open the folder, copy the address, and paste it into the program’s address field</li>
 </ol>